 This Date in Pirates History: November 15

-In 1952 Bell had a down year from the previous season, hitting just .250 while striking out 72 times, the 10th highest total in the NL despite the fact he missed 23 games.
+In 1952, Bell had a down year from the previous season, hitting just .250 while striking out 72 times.
+That strikeout total was the 10th highest in the NL, and he did it despite the fact he missed 23 games.
 Right after the season ended the Pirates traded Bell to the Cincinnati Reds for three players who provided very little, while Bell went on to have a nice career, including three straight 100 RBI seasons from 1953-55.
-He was a four time all-star during his 13 full seasons in the majors, finishing with 206 homers and 962 RBI’s in 1741 games.
+He was a four-time all-star during his 13 full seasons in the majors, finishing with 206 homers and 962 RBI’s in 1741 games.
 He is the father of Buddy Bell and grandfather of both David Bell and Mike Bell, making them one of the few three generation families in baseball history.

 Maurice hit .282 with 78 RBI’s in 1941, a big drop in RBI’s from the previous season but it was still the second highest total on the Pirates.
 His stats dropped way off in 1942, hitting just .232 in 100 games with his slugging percentage down to just .311 with just one home run.
 He was rebounding in 1943 after starting the year in the minors, hitting .288 through 69 games when he entered the Army for 32 months.
 He returned for the 1946 season but struggled, hitting just .212 in his last major league season.
 He played four more years in the minors before retiring.
 He had a career .267 average in 529 major league games with 303 RBI’s.

 A couple other brief mentions for players born on this date.
-Craig Hansen, who pitched for the Pirates in 2008-09, turns 28 today.
+Craig Hansen, who pitched for the Pirates in 2008-09, turns 31 today.
 He came to the Pirates from the Red Sox in the Jason Bay trade and went 1-4 7.67 in 16 games that 2008 season.
 In 2009 he pitched just five games before being injured.
-He came back briefly in the minors in 2010, pitching 12 games but has not pitched in pro ball since.
-Also lefty reliever Jeff Niemann, who pitched for the Pirates from 1982-83, turns 56 today.
+He came back briefly in the minors in 2010, pitching 12 games.
+Also lefty reliever Jeff Niemann, who pitched for the Pirates from 1982-83, turns 59 today.
 He pitched 28 games total for the Pirates in those two seasons, spending part of each year as a starting pitcher in the minors.
 He went 1-2 6.24 in 49 innings for Pittsburgh.
 Niemann came to the Pirates from the Astros as the player to be named later in the Johnny Ray for Phil Garner trade.
 He was traded to the White Sox for Miguel Dilone in September of 1983.